 No clinically significant differences in the pharmacokinetics of tafamidis were observed following administration of a high fat, high calorie meal.

 Distribution

-The apparent steady state volume of distribution of tafamidis is approximately 18.5 liters.
+The apparent steady state volume of distribution of tafamidis meglumine is 16 liters and 18.5 liters for tafamidis.
 Plasma protein binding of tafamidis is >99% in vitro.
 Tafamidis primarily binds to TTR.

 Elimination